mattcarlotta/project-aeon/README.md

 ## Example API

-Provided in this boilerplate is an example of how to integrate a RESTFUL API (utilizing MongoDB).
+Provided in this application is an integrated RESTFUL API (utilizing PostgreSQL).

 If you wish to utilize the API:

-- <a href="https://docs.mongodb.com/manual/installation/#mongodb-community-edition">Install MongoDB</a> and make sure the service is up and running.
+- <a href="https://www.postgresql.org/download/">Install PostgreSQL</a> and make sure the service is up and running.
-- Navigate to `http://localhost:3000/users` to interact with the API from the NextJS-side.
+- Run `sudo -u postgres psql` to log in to a PostgreSQL shell as super user postgres.
+- Run `psql` to log into PostgreSQL DB.
+- Run `\password postgres` to set a password for "postgres"; after pressing enter, it'll prompt for the password.
+- Run `\q` to exits PostgreSQL shell.
+- Optionally run `sudo systemctl enable postgresql` to start PostgreSQL on reboots.
+- From the root directory, run `cd /database && psql -U postgres -f initDB.sql` to initialize a development PostgreSQL table.

 <hr />